kranthikumar786/Book-My-Show/README.md

 ## Use Case Diagrams
  Are the requiremts clear enought to define use cases ? if not , try to think of the actors and their interaction with the system.
  ### Actors
-  What would be the actors in this system ?
+What would be the actors in this system?
 1. User
 2. Admin
   ### Use Cases
    What would be the use cases i.e. the interactions between the actors and systems ?
    #### Actor 1